Probing the limits of optical cycling in a predissociative diatomic molecule: Predissociation estimate

 \section{\A Predissociation estimate}

-The \As state in the diatomic molecule CaH does not undergo predissociation via the process described for the \B state in the previous sections.
-However, spin-orbit coupling (SOC) can induce mixing between the $A$ and $B$ states, leading to predissociation of the \A spin-orbit state.
-For a linear molecule, the z-component of total angular momentum $(J_z)$ is a good quantum number.
-So the spin-orbit component \A has the same $J_z$ as $B^2\Sigma^+(J_z=1/2)$ and can hence interact.
-It is important to note that a similar interaction exists between the \A and $X^2\Sigma^+(J_z=1/2)$ ground state but the energy separation is much larger ($\sim$14,000~cm$^{-1}$) compared to that between the $A$ and $B$ state ($\sim$1,400~cm$^{-1}$).
-Higher vibrational states of the $X$ manifold will be closer in energy to the $A$ state but the effective coupling to the states relevant for laser cooling is expected to be weaker due to a poor vibrational wavefunction overlap.
+The \As state in CaH does not undergo predissociation via the process described for the \B state.
+However, spin-orbit coupling can induce mixing between the $A$ and $B$ states, leading to {non-vanishing} predissociation of the \A spin-orbit state.
+For a linear molecule, the $z$-component of total angular momentum, $J_z$, is a good quantum number. {Therefore} the spin-orbit component \A {can interact with} $B^2\Sigma^+(J_z=1/2)$ {due to the same $J_z$ value}.
+A similar interaction exists between \A and $X^2\Sigma^+(J_z=1/2)$ but the energy separation is much larger ($\sim$14,000~cm$^{-1}$) compared to that between the $A$ and $B$ states ($\sim$1,400~cm$^{-1}$).
+Higher vibrational states of the $X$ manifold {are} closer in energy to $A$ but the effective coupling to the states relevant for laser cooling is weaker due to a poor vibrational wavefunction overlap.